ChrisSantosLang/MADChairs/README.md

 # MADChairs
-Code for an [oTree](https://otree.readthedocs.io/en/latest/index.html) server to play the [MAD Chairs game](https://arxiv.org/abs/2503.20986) (a.k.a. the [Lifeboat Problem](https://www.sciencedirect.com/science/article/pii/S0014292111001231?casa_token=Lk71pF1iix4AAAAA:4tvPXdyzSc6Nh0UzddxhizMqx3xNA1U7PSeArEcQvWUUD32aH2duyonpB1DqeHfiBXhw-7Vy4i4)).
-This game is a metaphor for real-world division of scarce resources including division of jobs, hospital beds, and spaces in traffic.
+Code for an [oTree](https://otree.readthedocs.io/en/latest/index.html) server to play the [MAD Chairs game](https://arxiv.org/abs/2503.20986) (a.k.a. the [Lifeboat Problem](https://www.sciencedirect.com/science/article/pii/S0014292111001231?casa_token=Lk71pF1iix4AAAAA:4tvPXdyzSc6Nh0UzddxhizMqx3xNA1U7PSeArEcQvWUUD32aH2duyonpB1DqeHfiBXhw-7Vy4i4)) and [Kokata Paise Restaurant Problem](https://en.wikipedia.org/wiki/Kolkata_Paise_Restaurant_Problem).
+Such games are a metaphor for real-world division of scarce resources including division of jobs, hospital beds, and spaces in traffic.
 One important application is the division of opportunity to have voice in a conversation.
 Representative democracies, for example, explicitly establish a limited set of channels through which citizens can have voice in their government, and any of those channels can be overcrowded.

 ![screenshot](https://github.com/ChrisSantosLang/MADChairs/blob/main/Media/advice.png?raw=true)

-The "Advice" column in the bottom section is optional (and can show each player multiple recommendations).
+The "Advice" column in the bottom section of the screenshot above is optional and adjustable.
 Each previous selection is followed by what was advised (in parentheses) to that player for that round and is underlined if no other player clicked the same button in that round.
 The "Bonus" column displays each player's accumulated winnings thus far.

 ## Installation
 This is the complete code for an app which could be [hosted on Heroku](https://otree.readthedocs.io/en/latest/server/heroku.html) (that's [how we used it](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=5599171)).
 You can establish OTREE_ADMIN_PASSWORD in Heroku Dashboard via Settings > Config Vars, then use that password to create a room when you access the app via its URL.
 Connecting this app to [Prolific](https://www.prolific.com/) required establishing OTREE_COMPLETION_URL in the same way (copied from your Prolific study) and copying the room URL into your Prolific study.

 To test locally, [install otree](https://github.com/oTree-org/otree-core) locally, download this project to a local folder, navigate your command prompt to that folder, and run `otree devserver`.
 When testing, it can be helpful to set `SKIP_PREGAME = True` in `Instructions/__init__.py` to skip straight to the game.
+A local installation is sufficient to run AI tournaments to establish grandmaster strategies as [here](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=6194078).

 ## Player settings
 In `GroupPlayers`, it can be useful to adjust these constants: